sijucj/spry_packages/ARCHITECTURE.md

-# Spry SQLPage DALEC Architecture
+# Spry DALEC Architecture

-This document describes the architecture and design decisions for the Spry SQLPage DALEC packaging project.
+This document describes the architecture and design decisions for the Spry DALEC packaging project.

 ## Overview

-This project uses [DALEC](https://github.com/project-dalec/dalec) to build cross-platform packages for the Spry SQLPage CLI tool.
+This project uses [DALEC](https://github.com/project-dalec/dalec) to build cross-platform packages for the Spry SQLPage and Spry Runbook CLI tools.
 DALEC is a Docker Buildkit frontend that translates declarative YAML specifications into build instructions for multiple Linux distributions and Windows.

 ## Project Structure